- Public Safety

 - Employees will also become members of the Fridley Firefighters Relief Association.
 Members serving over 5 years are eligible for a lump-sum pension payment.

-- Pension is paid at 60% after 5 years of service, increasing annually to 100% after 10 years of service.
+- Pension is paid at 40 percent after 5 years of service, increasing annually to 100 percent after 10 years of service.
 The Relief Association manages a Defined-Contribution pension plan with an annul allotment divided equally amongst qualifying members